umd-fire-coml/2021-Monocular-Depth-Estimation/README.md

 It is similar to that of a person's ability to percieve perspective, distinguishing what is far away and what is nearby.
 It does this by evaluating the darkness of each pixel; something closer is generally lighter and something further is generally darker.

 For the model architecture, we chose to use a UNet model.
-"This architecture consists of three sections: The contraction, The bottleneck, and the expansion section" [1].
+As Purkayastha [2020] describes, "[t]his architecture consists of three sections: The contraction, The bottleneck, and the expansion section".
 The model we chose follows a two 3x3 convolutional layer.

 ## Demo